Azure-Samples/Serverless-microservices-reference-architecture/documentation/setup.md

 **Please note** that the above requires that you have signed in to [Docker hub](https://cloud.docker.com) account.

 In order to actually create an ACI , we use [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) with `YAML` files to drive the properties and setup the container environment variables.
-In the `yamlfiles` folder of the `.NET` source code, there is a `yaml` file for each .NET Function App.
+In the `yamlfiles` folder of the `.NET` source code, there is a `yaml` file for each .NET function app.
 Here is a sample:

 ```yaml
 apiVersion: 2018-06-01